cpacilio/marvel_continuity/README.md

 #### Notes
 - Young Avengers #1 is set before New Avengers, before Winter Soldier, and before Jessica Jones gives birth.
-- Marvel Knights Spider-Man #2: The Kingpin is considered decayed and The Owl is trying to take his place as the boss of the underground mob.
+- Marvel Knights Spider-Man #2: The Kingpin is decayed and The Owl is trying to take his place as the boss of the underground mob.
+It causes continuity issues because the Howl was arrested in Daredevil prior to this story.
 - In The New Thunderbolts #17 it was revealed that the Baron Von Strucker who was killed during the _Enemy of the State_ storyline was a clone.
 - New Avengers 11:
-  - Matt Murdock's identity is considered public and Matt Murdock says they want him in prison;
-  - Madame Hydra is considered in disgrace (but where did it happen?);
+  - It happens immediately before Daredevil 76-81;
+  - Iron-Man comments that madame Hydra went off radar two months before; it happened in Daredevil 64.
   - Wolverine is on a mission with the X-Men;
 - The Pulse #11-14:
   - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it;
-  - The so called Murdock files are mentioned;
 - During Sentry (2005) #1-8, Nick Fury appears as the head of SHIELD, despite he is dismissed at the end of Secret War.
 This is probably due to the publication delays suffered by Secret War.
 - During the Civil War, Dr. Strange and Wolverine are absent.
 - Captain America #28: Charles Xavier walks on his own legs and helps Tony stark with telepatic powers.
 Therefore it is set after _House of M_ and after _The Rise and Fall of the Shi'ar Empire_.